guilhermeladislau/guilhermeladislau/README.md

 <h2>▌PROFILE</h2>

 <p>
-I spend my time understanding how systems work, how they fail, and how they can be broken, secured, or improved.
+I spend my time understanding how systems work, how they fail, and how they broke, secured, or improved.

-This repository is a collection of experiments, research notes, tools, proofs of concept, automation scripts, and whatever else catches my attention.
+This profile is a collection of experiments, research notes, tools, proofs of concept, automation scripts, and whatever else catches my attention.
 </p>

 <hr>